District Realignment FAQ

 How will we handle the end-of-year District-level recognition after reformation has been completed?Back to Top

-Provided the outgoing District budgeted for the event in the prior year, it may conduct a recognition activity to distribute the District-level awards and recognition as they would normally.
+Provided the outgoing District budgeted for the event in the prior year, it may conduct a recognition activity to distribute the District-level awards and recognition as it would normally.
+Alternatively, the incoming District can conduct a recognition event for achievements from the prior program year.

 -